A Guide To What's Happening In Hong Kong

 Kong, leading to widespread public concern."

-The bill's critics argue that it marks a clear erosion of the region's judicial independence from Beijing, and that it could nudge open the door to what some demonstrators have described as "legalized kidnapping."
+The bill's critics argue that it marks a clear erosion of the region's judicial independence from Beijing and that it could nudge open the door to what some demonstrators have described as "legalized kidnapping."
 Protesters fear Chinese authorities would pursue extradition of political dissidents under the guise of trumped-up charges.

 After massive protests erupted in June, the bill itself stalled.
 Hong Kong's chief executive, Carrie Lam, indefinitely suspended the legislation and even apologized, saying that "our explanation and communication work has not been sufficient or effective."

-Note: An earlier version of this story mistakenly used male pronouns to refer to Hua Chunying.
-Hua is a woman.